temporalio/sdk-dotnet/Docs/README.md

-# `sdk-dotnet /Docs/`
+# `sdk-dotnet /Doc/`

-This folder contains documentation-related files.

-Do not confuse it with the [`/Doc`](../Doc) directory, which is reserved for use by Github Pages automation (the name is dictated by Github).
+This folder is reserved for use by Github Pages.

+Its name is dictated by the Github Pages automation.

+Refer to the [`/Docs`](../Docs) directory for actual documentation-related files.